kadygithub/CNN_Mnist_tensorflew/README.md

 # Implementation of Convolutional Neural Network for MNIST Data Set with Tensorflow

 In this project, we construct and implement Convolutional Neural Networks in Python with the TensorFlow framework.
-Multiple techniques, such as dropout, batchnormalization, tuning hyperparameters using evaluation of the training-validation loss and accuracy between epochs  were implemented to enhance the performance of the model.
+Multiple techniques, such as dropout, batch normalization, tuning hyperparameters using evaluation of the training-validation loss and accuracy between epochs  were implemented to enhance the performance of the model.

 ## Network Architecture